Scare-BnB/Overlooked-Hotels-Docs/README.md

 **User Authentication**:
 As a registered user, I want to log in using my credentials so that I can securely access the application.

-**Explore Horror Locations**:
-As a user, horror enthusiast, or adventure seeker, I want to browse through the horror-themed accommodations and read about each location's unique features and amenities.

 **Book Accommodations**:
 As a user, frequent traveler, or vacation planner, I want to select an accommodation, choose my dates, and make a booking, ensuring a seamless and straightforward process.